 You may elect to make contributions on a pre-tax basis.
 You do not pay taxes on pre-tax contributions until you take them in a distribution from the Plan.
-This means that you do not pay current federal-and in most cases, state-income taxes on your pre-tax contributions, or on the earnings on your contributions.
+This means that you do not pay current federal and in most cases, state income taxes on your pre-tax contributions, or on the earnings on your contributions.
 Your contributions are, however, subject to Social Security ("FICA") taxes.
 Since income taxes are deferred when pre-tax contributions are made, withdrawals (and certain other payments from the Plan) are generally subject to regular income taxation when funds are withdrawn.

 The amount you elect to contribute as pre-tax contributions must be a whole percentage of your pre-tax wages, from 1 percent to 50 percent.
 Your employer will withhold this amount from your paycheck and send it to the Plan.
-Employees who are considered "Highly Compensated Employees" may only contribute up to 10 percent of their pre-tax wages.
-For 2015, Highly Compensated Employees include anyone with annual wages over \$120,000.
-This amount will increase in future years according to the rules of the Internal Revenue Service (IRS).
+You may also elect to defer up to 100% of any bonus or similar large payment, subject to special Plan conditions.
+If you are a "Highly Compensated Employee," you may only contribute up to 10 percent of your pre-tax wages.
+For 2017, the dollar limit is \$120,000 as determined by the Internal Revenue Service (IRS).
+This amount can increase periodically in future years for cost of living adjustments.
+You may be further limited in how much you can defer based on the results of the Plan's annual non-discrimination testing.